digital-loukoum/bunker/specs/README.md

   Size: `1+`

+- `Tuple`

+  Write the values of the tuple one after the other, in the same order as defined in the schema.

+  Size: `0+`

 - `Reference`

   Any non-primitive value or string can be a reference to a previously encountered non-primitive value or string.